-Proceeds of the Offered Bonds will refund the short-term 2021-3B Bonds, acquire new first-lien Program Loans, pay capitalized interest (if any), make a deposit to the Bond Reserve Fund (if required) and pay the costs of issuance.
+Proceeds of the Offered Bonds will be used to acquire new first-lien Program Loans, pay capitalized interest (if any), make a deposit to the Bond Reserve Fund (if required) and pay the costs of issuance.
 Lendable proceeds will be deposited in a separately managed Bond subaccount of THDA's Loan Fund.
 Proceeds may temporarily be held in investments that comply with THDA's guidelines and the State of Tennessee's Constitution and statutes.